gloaysa/lgg/README.md

 # it will fallback to the closest day in the past
 lgg --on monday

-## Searching for entries from this week with specific tag
+# Searching for entries from this week with specific tag
 lgg --from 'this week' --tags @work

+# You can provide a time keyword to filter more
+lgg --from 'last week' --at morning

+## Or to get ALL your entries written in an specific time of the day
+lgg --at '11:00'
 ```

 ### Editing Entries

 - Use the `--edit` flag to edit entries for a given date.
-Only works on single date searches (`today`, `monday`...).
+Only works on single date searches (`today`, `monday`, `12/12/2025`...).

 ## Configuration